Bulldog Interactive

 Bulldog Interactive is a British independent video games developer, established in 1999 with their central office located in Ashby-de-la-Zouch, Leicestershire, England.
 Bulldog specializes in cue sports games and is best known for developing the Cue Club series of pool and snooker simulations.

 Background

-Bulldog specializes predominantly in PC video games development, although it also has experience in making console games.
+Bulldog specializes predominantly in PC video games development, although it also has experience in making console games, notably for the Nintendo DS handheld platform.
+In 2014 Bulldog became a licensed Xbox One developer.
 As a small independent studio, Bulldog focuses its efforts primarily on developing its own in-house products, with the goal of creating unique, polished and entertaining experiences for the international gaming community.

 Technology

 Bulldog creates its games using the C and C++ programming languages, making use of DirectX technology for its PC titles.
-The studio uses a proprietary, internally developed engine, which it has evolved and adapted over the years to simulate the complexities of cue sport games.
+The studio uses a proprietary, internally developed engine, which it has evolved and adapted over the years and is specifically tuned to handle the complexities of cue sports simulations.